cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 ![knowledge-graph](knowledge-graph.png)

 The content oracle is a core data structure of the protocol framework.
 Its main purpose is to prove content existence in time and its relations.
 The data structure is generated by agents and is extremely dynamic.
 That is, in case of any agent interaction, all weights have to be recomputed.
 The proposed data structure can be thought of as a more unified approach to conventional ai models.
-There are three key benefits: (1) compactness (it's not required to store the data itself) (2) versatility (it can accommodate any data types) (3) cooperativeness (it is designed from the ground up for massive distributed collaboration).
+There are three key benefits: (1) compactness, as it's not required to store the data itself, (2) versatility, because it can accommodate any data types, and (3) cooperativeness, as it is designed from the ground up for massive distributed collaboration.
 In order to understand these statements, lets discuss particles in details.

 ## Particles

-Particles are a format for content identification of data.
+Particle is a format for content identification of data.
 Essentially, content addresses are web3 links.
 Instead of using the location on the server:
 ```
 https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md
 ```